shadxx7/infusion-live-tutorial/README.md

 ```bash
 npm install
 ```
-- This will install all the dependencies required to run the demo
+- This will install all the dependencies required to run the mockup

 - Now launch the directory as a live server by entering the following commands in the terminal(or using any other method you wish):
 ```bash
 npm install -g live-server
 live-server
 ```
-- Open you browser and enter the following URL: http://127.0.0.1:8080/
+- Open your browser and enter the following URL: http://127.0.0.1:8080/

-- Vola, you are now in the demo!
+- Vola, you are now in!